unik-name/help-unikname/docs/2-unikname-id/howto-manage-unikname-properties.md

 ---
+prev: false
-home: false
+next: false
-Title: "How to manage my @unikname properties?"
 ---

+# How to manage my @unikname properties?

 ## Where to find your @unikname properties?